stormasm/redsled/examples/Readme.md

  * txt files with json data on each line
  * txt files with the hackernews id and json on separate lines

+The **text file** with json data on each line can be huge and streamed out over time and then processed.

+Eventually the plan is to have a text file for each individual year.

+The **json files** are good for viewing in a browser a subset of the much bigger text file above.
+Simply break off a section off the big text file and create a much smaller json file.

 ##### file-to-redis.rs

 This started out